HollyESmith/MechaCar_Statistical_Analysis/README.md

 From the above, we can determine:

-1. Vehicle length and ground clearance provide a non-random amount of variance on miles per gallon (mpg).
-The other variables, *vehicle weight, spoiler angle,* and *All Wheel Drive* have p-values that indicate random variance.
+1. **Vehicle length** and **ground clearance** provide a non-random amount of variance on miles per gallon (mpg).
+The other variables, *vehicle weight, spoiler angle,* and *all wheel drive* have p-values that indicate random variance.

-2. The p-value of this model [p-value: 5.35e-11] is far less than the 0.05% significance level, indicating that a) there is sufficient evidence to reject the null hypothesis and b) the slope of the model is not zero.
+2. The p-value of this model [p-value: 5.35e-11] is far less than the 0.05% significance level, indicating: a) there is sufficient evidence to reject the null hypothesis; and b) the slope of the model is not zero.

 3. This linear model has an r-squared value of 0.7149, indicating that 71.5% of the variation in the output variable is explained by the input variables.
 Therefore this model *does* predict the mpg of MechaCar prototypes effectively.